fzuo/homepage/docs/index.md

 ## Past Activities

-- Visited Flagstaff, Arizona, and presented our work atthe 33rd CCSC Rocky Mountain Conference (Oct.
+- Visited Flagstaff, Arizona, and presented our work at the 33rd CCSC Rocky Mountain Conference (Oct.
 18-19, 2024).

 - Successfully organized the International Workshop on Edge Intelligence and Vehicles Networks in conjunction with <a href="https://sites.google.com/view/ieee-mass-2024/home">MASS'24</a> at Seoul, South Korea (Sep.
 23-25, 2024).